iam-mhariharan/ASN-Traffic-Monitoring/README.md

 Update 2017-02-15
 -----------------
 I currently don't have time to maintain AS-Stats.
 There have been some (merged) contributions since the last release, so you may want to download the latest repository version instead of the v1.6 release.
-Also, Nicolas Debrigode has released a more modern Web UI for AS-Stats: https://github.com/nidebr/as-stats-gui
+Also, Hari Haran has released a more modern Web UI for AS-Stats: https://github.com/nidebr/as-stats-gui

 Getting started with AS-Stats

 You can download AS-Stats at Github, where they have documentation explaining all the prerequisites and the installation process.
 Below is a quick guide to the commands you need to use to run AS-Stats in your network.

-For the installation, I am using Ubuntu 14.04.5 LTS.
+For the installation, I am using Ubuntu 16.04.6 LTS.

 1. Install the dependencies:

-apt-get install librrds-perl librrd-dev rrdtool apache2 php5 make gcc git libapache2-mod-php5 php5-mcrypt -y
+apt-get install librrds-perl librrd-dev rrdtool apache2 php7.0 make gcc git libapache2-mod-php7.0 php7.0-mcrypt -y

 The program comes with a default Perl installation, but you may need to install a few extra Perl modules.
 Check them from cpan: